 FMB members also have access to our specialist advisors.
 Please log in to the members area to access helpline numbers or call 0330 333 7777 for further information.

-On 26 December 2020 additional restrictions were introduced for people in Northern Ireland.
-However, at present, there are no imposed restrictions on undertaking building work within people’s homes.
+At present, there are no imposed restrictions on undertaking building work within people’s homes.
 See the links below for further guidance:

 In applying this guidance employers should be mindful of the need to treat everyone in their workforce equally.
 It is breaking the law to discriminate, directly or indirectly, against anyone because of a protected characteristic such as age, sex or disability.
 Employers should therefore consider whether they need to put in place any particular measures or adjustments to take account of their duties under the equalities legislation.

 Contracts, finances and insurance

 Before you start or restart work you will need to: